isabella232/media-analytics.en-1/help/media-reports/media-reports-enable.md

     * **Video & Video Ad Metadata:**

-       Metadata can be attached to a video and/or an ad to further describe and categorize that video/ad.
-Standardized video and ad metadata will be collected via solution variables and classifications.
+       Metadata can be attached to a media and/or an ad to further describe and categorize that media/ad.
+Standardized media and ad metadata will be collected via solution variables and classifications.
 Values to include: Show, Season, Episode, Asset ID, Genre, First Air Date, First Digital Date, Content Rating, Originator, Network, Show Type, Ad Loads, MVPD, Authorized, Day Part, Media Session ID, Advertiser, Campaign ID, and Creative ID.

     * **Audio & Audio Ad Metadata:**